Italian Motorcycle Brands

 Motobi Logo

 For 22 years, the Motobi brand has been present in the Italian motorcycle market.
-The brand was founded by Giuseppe Benelli, one of the brothers of the Benelli family and the owner of the company of the same name.
+The brand was founded by Giuseppe Benelli, one of the Benelli family’s brothers and the company’s owner of the same name.
 In 1948, he created a company called Moto “B”.
 The new company’s products included small motorcycles and scooters.
 The year 1953 was marked by the release of the innovative Spring Duration B200 motorcycle.
 At the end of 1955, two new versions of the Catria were released from factory stock, which had many design advantages over previous models.
 The arrival of the Catria led to a sharp decline in demand for the then-popular 175cc Moto Aermacchi.
 After the death of Giuseppe Benelli, his sons brought in designer and former racer Prima Zanzani to run the production, who further developed the Catria.
-Each subsequent version of the range featured a colorful and original design and improved performance.
-In 1962, the brand was acquired by the family company Benelli, forming Gruppo Benelli-Motobi.
+Each subsequent range version featured a colorful and original design and improved performance.
+In 1962, the family company Benelli acquired the brand, which formed Gruppo Benelli-Motobi.
 In 1977, the Motobi brand was removed from the name.
 In 2010, Austrians Michael Leeb Trading GmbH attempted to revive the brand in partnership with Demharter GmbH.

 During its existence, Motobi equipped its motorcycles with the original emblem.
 Being colorfully designed, the emblem had a high appeal.
 This ensured a professional approach to the choice of color symbols: brown, dark red, black, and white colors provided brightness and enhanced the visual impact on the viewer.
 The content of the logo was the central image of a stylized wheel.
 The lower part of the figure was trimmed to a circle, on which the brand text was superimposed.
 The name of the city where the brand was founded – Pesaro – was inscribed in white letters on the circle in its upper part.
 In the center was a three-dimensional “B” brand mark.